Ms Polly Macpherson

 Polly is a strong advocate for knowledge transfer and works as a conduit between academia and the creative industries.
 This is achieved via the development of live briefs, strengthening employability and enhancing opportunities for collaborations with external organisations.

-As an active member of staff Polly’s current wider university responsibilities include being a Member of the Plymouth University’s Senate and Faculty of Arts & Humanities Advisory Board.
+As an active member of staff Polly’s current wider University responsibilities include School of Art, Design & Architecture’s elected staff member of the Plymouth University’s Senate and member of Faculty of Arts & Humanities Advisory Board.

 MA Ceramics - University of Wales